 Born in 1993, Bruno Philippe studied the cello at the Conservatoire National Supérieur de Musique de Paris, with Raphaël Pidoux and Jérôme Pernoo, and chamber music with Claire Désert.
 From 2014-2018, he studied as a young soloist at the Kronberg Academy with Frans Helmerson and participated in masterclasses given by David Geringas, Steven Isserlis, Gary Hoffman, Pieter Wispelwey and Clemens Hagen at the Salzburg Mozarteum.

 In 2018, Bruno Philippe was named ‘Instrumental Revelation’ at the Victoires de la Musique Classique.
 Previously, he had won the Third Grand Prix and the Prize for Best Recital at the André Navarra International Competition in 2011.
 In 2014, he won the Nicolas Firmenich Prize at the Verbier Festival and then the Third Prize and the Audience Prize at the prestigious ARD International Competition in Munich.
-He also received Special Prizes at the Tchaikovsky International Competition in June 2015 and the Feuermann Competition in Berlin in November 2014.
-In 2015, Bruno Philippe was named Classical Revelation of ADAMI and in 2016, he won the Prix pour la Musique de la Fondation Safran for the cello.
-In 2017 he was a laureate of the Queen Elisabeth Competition in Brussels.
+He also received “Special Prizes” at the Tchaikovsky International Competition in June 2015 and the Feuermann Competition in Berlin in November 2014.
+In 2015, Bruno was named “Classical Revelation of ADAMI” and in 2016, he won the Prix pour la Musique de la Fondation Safran for the cello.
+In 2017 he was a laureate of the Queen Elisabeth Competition, Brussels.

 Bruno is a Larsen Artist and a Pirastro artist.
 When it comes to gut, he exclusively plays on Pirastro’s Oliv and Passione.